kokopepe/powershellcreatingtime/index.md

    - Become a command line ninja with registry providers.

 10. [Remoting and Rest Methods](part1/remoting/remoting.md)
   - How to use remoting to connect to remote computers.

 11. [Operators](part1/operators/powershell_operators.md)
+    - Learn all about PowerShell operators.

 12. [Practice Exercises](part1/PracticeExercises/UserParameters/index.md)
    - Hands-on exercises to reinforce your learning.